syncfusion-content/javascript-docs/js/Accordion/Header-customization.md

 ### Enable Collapsible settings

-The following steps explains to enable Collapsible state for **Accordion**.
+The following steps explains to enable Collapsible state for **Accordion** using [collapsible](https://help.syncfusion.com/api/js/ejaccordion#members:collapsible) property.

 In an HTML page, define a div element that is a container for Accordion widget and add the contents correspondingly